Vozymko/video-game-sales-analysis/README.md

 4. The overall median by platform age produced a different pattern than when broken out by individual platforms, likely reflecting differences in the distribution of games across platforms and the influence of high-performing games at certain platform ages.
 5. This analysis identifies associations between sales and video game genre, platform, release year, and platform age, but it does not establish causal relationships.

-Further detail on these limitations can be reviewed here.
+Further detail on these limitations can be reviewed [here](reports/executive_summary.pdf)..

 ## Project Files
 | File | Description |